-On the other hand, her brothers were upset upon learning that the cells were being bought and sold and that as her family, they were not getting any of the money.
-Having lived in poverty their entire lives and not having good health insurance, they were not benefiting from the medical research and treatments that were coming from the cells, nor were they getting a share of the revenue being generated from sales of the cells around the world, which helped spur a multi-billion-dollar industry.
+On the other hand, her brothers became upset upon learning that the cells were being sold and as her family, they were not getting any of the money from it.
+Having lived in poverty their entire lives and not having good health insurance, they were not benefiting from the medical research and treatments that the cells were enabling, nor were they getting a share of the revenue being generated from sales of the cells around the world, which helped spur a multi-billion-dollar industry.

 Given that at the time, consent was not required to use cells obtained from Lacks, and consistent with modern standards, the family was not compensated for retrieval or use of the cells.

 However, when a strain of HeLa cells was sequenced and researchers published its genome in 2013, Skloot informed the Lacks family about this.
-The family had issues regarding the genetic information being publicly available.
-Jeri Lacks Whye, a grandchild of Henrietta Lacks, said in an article in the The New York Times, “the biggest concern was privacy — what information was actually going to be out there about our grandmother, and what information they can obtain from her sequencing that will tell them about her children and grandchildren and going down the line.”
+The family took issue with their genetic information being publicly available.
+Jeri Lacks Whye, a grandchild of Henrietta Lacks, said in an article in The New York Times, “the biggest concern was privacy — what information was actually going to be out there about our grandmother, and what information they can obtain from her sequencing that will tell them about her children and grandchildren and going down the line.”

 In the same year, another group submitted the genome of a different HeLa cell line strain for publication, with funding for the research having come from the National Institutes of Health (NIH).
-In August 2013, the NIH came to an agreement with the family to give them some control over access to the DNA sequence of the two cell lines, along with putting the family in the acknowledgements in the papers.
-Lacks’ daughter Deborah and son Lawrence were also given the provision to join an advisory committee that makes decisions on regulating access to the genetic data.
+In August 2013, the NIH came to an agreement with the family to give them some control over access to the DNA sequences of the two cell lines, along with putting the family in the acknowledgments sections in the papers.
+Lacks’ daughter Deborah and son Lawrence were also given provision to join an advisory committee that makes decisions on regulating access to the genetic data.